warriordog/ActivityPubSharp/Source/ActivityPub.Types/readme.md

 All related instances are automatically linked - that is, changes to one instance will be reflected in all others associated with the same object.
 This is true even for base types and instances that are constructed later.

+### Models vs Entities

+* Models utilize **inheritance**, while entities use **composition**.
+* Entities are automatically constructed during JSON conversion, while models are lazy-constructed on-use.
+* Within a single type graph, entities are singletons while models may be duplicated.
+* Models represent the "expected" shape of an AS object.
+Entities model the "actual" runtime shape.

 ### Implementation

 Entities are implemented as an extra **sealed** and **non-inheriting** class associated with each type.